 The Roles in the Portfolio Kanban

 The Kanban system is a workflow management mechanism, but people do all the work.
 SAFe describes the roles of Epic Owner and Enterprise Architect to help with this process.
-In addition, in the SAFe ‘Coordination’ article, we also see Solution Portfolio Management and Agile Program Management Office (APMO) as additional roles on the Portfolio Level.
+In addition, in the SAFe ‘Coordination’ article, we also see Solution Portfolio Management and Value Management Office (VMO) as additional roles on the Portfolio Level.

 But how can they be implemented successfully and what are the known patterns and antipatterns for their work?
 We’ll describe some of our experiences in the sections below.